karunashakar07042021-arch/E-Commerce-Customer-Churn-Analysis/README.md

 # 📊 E-Commerce Customer Churn Analysis (MySQL)

-**📌 Project Overview**
+# 📌 Project Overview

-Customer churn is a critical challenge in the e-commerce industry.This project analyzes customer churn behavior using historical e-commerce data to identify patterns, drivers, and actionable insights that help businesses improve customer retention.

-The analysis focuses on customer demographics, purchasing behavior, satisfaction levels, complaints, and payment preferences using MySQL.
+Customer churn is a critical challenge in the e-commerce industry.This project analyzes customer churn behavior using historical e-commerce data to identify patterns, drivers, and actionable insights that help businesses improve customer retention.The analysis focuses on customer demographics, purchasing behavior, satisfaction levels, complaints, and payment preferences using MySQL.

-**🎯 Objectives**
+# 🎯 Objectives

 Clean and preprocess raw customer data